 From a recent post by LSA Insider, 57% Unlikely to Buy Online from Biz with Poor Mobile Experience: Studies continue to show that poor mobile experiences result in businesses and brands being overlooked by customers.
 According to a new study, 57% of consumers said they were not likely to buy online from a non-mobile friendly local business site.
 This applies equally to national brands as well.
 While the finding is logical as it relates to ecommerce, it’s a stand-in for a broader proposition: not delivering good digital/online experiences will result in a loss of good will and purchases of local consumers.
 For small business owners, this underscores the fact that you not only need to be online to be found by potential customers or clients, but that your website needs to be responsive, i.e., fully accessible and user-friendly when viewed with a tablet or smart phone.
 Indeed, with the increasing emphasis on mobile-friendly websites by Google and other search engines, customers trying to find products or services may not even see your business in search listings if it’s not responsive.
 Contact us today for a quote on an affordable website for YOUR small business.

-Before I get into today’s pet peeves rant, consider why we worry about writing headlines at all and what we hope they will accomplish.
+Before I get into today’s annoyances rant, consider why we worry about writing headlines at all and what we hope they will accomplish.
 I think this comes down to two things: In a world where we are all inundated by more information than we can possibly process, we want the article or story we’re writing to stand out from the crowd, to make the reader stop scrolling down a list of a hundred other headlines and say, “Wait!
 What’s this?”.
 To provide the ultimate and most accurate mini-summary of what the article to follow has to say.
 Most headlines today do neither of these things.
 And yet we have article after article in the media and on the net telling us what this author and that marketer constitutes a “good” headline.
 And then what happens?
 The suggestions become a kind of “law of headline writing” which evidently everyone feels compelled to obey.
 I don’t want to single out any specific author because they are legion, but to use one recent article as an example, the author states that “While short, a headline has to stand out from the crowd of headlines running down a user’s screen.” and then offers these suggestions: “there are specific formulas that will attract more readers.
 For example, the ‘How to’ formula is popular, as it indicates the reader will learn something useful in an easy presentation.
 Also, ‘What You Need to Know’ is effective, as it creates a sense of urgency in the reader, especially when it hints that the reader may not know everything.” and “Numbers are effective for many reasons.
 They help construct articles, which provides organization.
 Not only does this help when you write the content, but it easier for the reader.
-When you use numbers in the articles, you create
+When you use numbers in the articles, you create a

 The Canadian Internet Registration Authority (CIRA) has just released a report on the state of ecommerce and online business presence in Canada.
 This study investigates the growing importance of e-commerce to Canadian retailers.
 CIRA’s research looked at online purchasing behaviours of both Internet users and small business owners.
 An earlier report by CIRA in 2015 had found that Canadian small businesses have remained reluctant to embrace the web.
 Just 42.3 per cent of small businesses in Canada currently have a website, compared with 91.4 per cent of large companies.
 The lack of an online presence for small businesses may have an impact both online and offline.
 The 2016 report notes that One thing is certain: electronic commerce is here to stay and small businesses need to adapt quickly to ensure they get their fair share of this rapidly growing opportunity.
 Forester research has predicted that Canadians will spend $39 billion online by 2019, representing 9.5 percent of all retail purchases in Canada.
 Statistics Canada’s data (in their most recent data on the topic) reports that Canadian companies sold more than $136 billion in goods and services online in 2013, up from $122 billion a year earlier.
 The 2015 CIRA Internet Factbook reported that Canadian small businesses were still lagging in their adoption of Internet technology and that over 40 percent of Canadian small businesses still did not have a website.
 CIRA’s Internet tracking research has found that there could be serious business implications to this lack of a digital presence.
 In a competitive market, a website is an important asset in helping customers learn about a company and build trust.
 More specifically, the CIRA study found that 63% of respondents felt that “having a website makes a business look more credible“, while 26% said that “I don’t trust businesses that